 The point where u(x), z(x) and v(x) touch (or almost) is the point (a, L).
 Because z(x) is squeezed between the other two functions at that point, it also has to approach that point.

 This limit is very useful, because it can be used to solve other limits that involve trigonometric functions.
-You can watch the proof in this video:
+In the following video I develop the proof, that is also written below.

-Simple lines.
-One that goes from the center of the circle to the intersection with the other line.
+One line goes from the center of the circle to the intersection with the other line.
 The other line a tangent to the circle.
-Now, let's draw two more lines and let's give names to our points and our angle:

 We will use this geometry to solve the limit.